 Basically, all your password or credentials are stored in Credentials Manager application of Windows 10.
 They are generally store in an encrypted form.
 Now, if in case, you require to view the saved passwords of websites, you surely can do that but it will require your identity verification.
 You’ll be asked to put in the Administrator password to achieve this.
 Please remember, you cannot change passwords of the existing user accounts from here except the guest account’s password (if any).

 Now, since you’ve got your answer to where are passwords stored in windows 10, it’s now time to understand how to find passwords on windows 10.
-Here is the detailed step by step procedure that you need to perform.
+Here is the detailed step by step procedure to know where your Windows passwords are stored:

 Step 1: Hit the “Windows” key on your keyboard to launch the Start Menu and then punch in the “Credential Manager”.
 On the results, select Credential Manager or simply hit “Enter” button.